Tetricz/tetricz/README.md

 My pronouns are he/him/his.

 I'm currently a student at the University of Houston, studying for a Bachelor's of Science in CS.
 I have a particular interest in distrubuted systems, and decentralized applications.

 ### Projects

-* myFile(WIP name) - a file explorer for all platforms, with search and cloud integrations
+* StarDrive - a universal file explorer for all platforms with cloud integrations
 * StrawberryKO - a simple, automated way to manage your water, light and more for indoor plants

 [Site](https://www.tetricz.com)